WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 > You should now see your application in a staging status with a spinning wheel.

+> Binding services to an application allows the Node.js service to authenticate to Cloudant without hard coding credentials in the JavaScript code.
+It uses environment variables on the server-side to share the credentials between services.

 <img src="./media/Step3-image-09.png" />

 10. **Select** the "Overview" tab from the left side menu.
 11. **Scroll down** to the bottom of the "Overview" page.
-12. **Select** the "Enable" button from the Continuous Delivery section in the bottm right corner.
+12. **Select** the "Enable" button from the Continuous Delivery section in the bottm right corner

-    e.
-Binding services allows the Node.js service to authenticate to Cloudant without hard coding credentials in the JavaScript code.
-It uses environment variables on the server-side to share the credentials between services.

-7. In the top, navigation bar click the “**Overview**” tab.

     a.
 In the Continuous Delivery panel select “**Add Git Repo and Pipeline**”